newtonkiragu/aliases/README.md

 To add a new alias, on the terminal, type `na` then edit the file appropriately.

 # Bugs
-If you find bugs, please create an issue stating the problems
+If you find bugs, please create an issue stating the problems.
 ## licence
 Newton Kiragu - MIT (c)2018 [LICENCE](https://github.com/newtonkiragu/aliases/blob/master/LICENSE)